mikolasstuchlik/SlideUI/README.md

  - PDF mode

 MUST FIX:
- - Disable double-click in editor
  - Disable double-click in unrelated window
- - Reorder the arguments so closure is always last

 NICE TO HAVE:
 - Add the posibility to save file from editor as executable